marcelclaro/Epitalnew/README.md

 I recommend to use CMake to compile it (if you are using VTK it is almost mandatory).

-gnuplot to plot some results.
+It uses gnuplot to plot some results.

 It will be nice to have OpenMP since it has multi-thread support through it, and most of the operations scale with the number of processors.